 Climate Land Leaders, who are overwhelmingly White, recognize that they are privileged to own farmland.
-Through speakers, readings and discussion, they are learning about the sordid history surrounding land ownership and the treatment of Black, Indigenous and People of Color.
-Climate Land Leaders are exploring the legacy they want to leave behind and taking action — now — to address the inequities around us.
+Through speakers, readings and discussion, they are learning about the U.S. history of enslaved labor and stolen land and the ways that White landowners have continued to benefit from the racist foundation and institutions of our country.
+Climate Land Leaders are thinking expansively about their resources, exploring the legacy they want to create and taking action – now – to address inequities and support the next generation of farmers and land stewards.

 Photo by Ruth Rabinowitz

 “Inequities in land ownership and asset accumulation are real.
-Listen to what People of Color have to say about this and follow their lead when we can.
-And then take action by giving opportunities for land access and sharing the wealth.
+Listen to what Black, Indigenous, and People of Color have to say about this and follow their lead when we can, and then take action by giving opportunities for land access and sharing the wealth.
 Contemplate: What is enough to pass on to the next generation, and can we share our wealth with others?”

 —Carol Bouska, MN